wearede/DevCeption/README.md

 ### Step 5

-Finally, let's see how to get a web project up and running.

 We need to route a **project.test** to the DevCeption box.
 You can do this simply by adding a relevant entry in `/etc/hosts` file:

 ```